Avalon Hill: Victory Games

 One of Avalon Hill's competitors, Simulations Publications, Inc. (SPI), produced wargames that were more complex and realistic simulations than those that Avalon Hill published.
-In 1982, after SPI was purchased by TSR, Avalon Hill hired away some of SPI's design staff and formed them into a subsidiary company, Victory Games.
+In 1982, after SPI's assets were acquired by TSR, Avalon Hill hired away some of SPI's design staff and formed them into a subsidiary company, Victory Games.
 When Victory Games released a line of SPI-style games, it met with critical and commercial acclaim.
 In 1989, Victory Games brought on Leonard Quam, a veteran from West End Games, and hired Kevin Boylan as a product developer.
-Victory Games continued to develop and release new products, including 3rd Fleet and Carrier.
+Victory Games continued to develop and release new products, including 3rd Fleet, 5th Fleet, Sixth Fleet, and Carrier.
 The New York office closed in early 1991 after Quam left the company.
 Victory's final two games, Flashpoint Golan and Across Five Aprils, were developed by Boylan alone, who worked remotely in collaboration with Avalon Hill's art department.

 In addition from 1983 to 1987, the imprint also published an officially licensed tabletop role-playing game of the James Bond spy fiction media franchise, James Bond 007: Role-Playing In Her Majesty's Secret Service.